-Fast-tracked changes are those which are introduced to production that are considered low impact and require a low LOE to implement.
-Changes of this nature are considered pre-approved and may be fast-tracked through the Software Development Life Cycle (SDLC) process.
+Low Impact changes are those which are introduced to production that require a low LOE to implement and minimal testing effort.
+Changes of this nature are accelerated through the Software Development Life Cycle (SDLC) process.
 Submission of this type of change is controlled and approved by the Production Manager with added oversight provided at the QA level.
-Fast-tracked changes may bypass ERB but will be presented to CCB and TCCB in accordance with all CRs and moved to production upon completion of testing.
+Low Impact changes may bypass ERB but will be presented to CCB in accordance with established procedures and moved to production upon completion of testing.

-Fast-tracked changes can include, but are not limited to:
+Low Impact changes can include, but are not limited to:

-- Availability Control Changes
+- Availability Control changes

 - Table updates that require a transport

 - Updates to Treasury Prompt Pay Interest Rates

 - Changes to existing customer email addresses or phone numbers for Sales Offices

 - GRC Mitigation Monitor role updates